bezda/xync/README.md

-Zync
+Xync
 ====

 A fault-tolerant cluster manager for Vert.x

-Zync is a fault-tolerant cluster manager for Vert.x.
-Zync augments the existing Vert.x platform and cluster managers to provide support for remote module management.
-This means users can deploy modules to a cluster using the Vert.x event bus, and Zync will automatically integrate deployments with Vert.x' failover mechanism to ensure modules remain running.
-Zync also provides distributed shared data via the Vert.x event bus.
+Xync is a fault-tolerant cluster manager for Vert.x.
+Xync augments the existing Vert.x platform and cluster managers to provide support for remote module management.
+This means users can deploy modules to a cluster using the Vert.x event bus, and Xync will automatically integrate deployments with Vert.x' failover mechanism to ensure modules remain running.
+Xync also provides distributed shared data via the Vert.x event bus.

-Vert.x with Zync must be run in cluster mode because Zync is designed specifically for clustering.
+Vert.x with Xync must be run in cluster mode because Xync is designed specifically for clustering.

 ### Installation
-Currently, Vert.x requires some setup to use the Zync cluster manager.
+Currently, Vert.x requires some setup to use the Xync cluster manager.

-1. Edit your `VERTX_HOME/conf/META-INF/services` file to read `net.kuujo.zync.platform.impl.ZyncPlatformManagerFactory`
+1. Edit your `VERTX_HOME/conf/META-INF/services` file to read `net.kuujo.xync.platform.impl.XyncPlatformManagerFactory`
-1. Copy the Zync jar into the `VERTX_HOME/lib` directory.
+1. Copy the Xync jar into the `VERTX_HOME/lib` directory.

-### Starting a Zync node
+### Starting a Xync node
-Zync nodes are run as bare Vert.x instances in `-ha` mode.
-With the previous setup complete, to run Zync simply start a bare Vert.x instance:
+Xync nodes are run as bare Vert.x instances in `-ha` mode.
+With the previous setup complete, to run Xync simply start a bare Vert.x instance:

 ```
 VERTX_HOME -ha
 ```

-Zync follows all the standard Vert.x HA rules, including HA groups which are integrated into the remote deployment interface as well.
+Xync follows all the standard Vert.x HA rules, including HA groups which are integrated into the remote deployment interface as well.

 ## User Manual